Last Updated on

 - ½ large ripe banana

-- 1 cup gluten free rolled oats organic preferred
+- 1 cup gluten free oatmeal organic preferred

 - 1¼ cups unsweetened almond milk